Human-Like Behavior

 Action Delays

-To mimic natural behavior and avoid detection by LinkedIn, all actions are processed with a base delay + randomized buffer:
+To mimic natural behavior and avoid detection, all actions are processed with a base delay + randomized buffer:

 Action Type |